mainsail-crew/spyglass/README.md

 ### Configuration

-After installation you should find a configuration file in `~/printer_data/config/spyglass.conf`.\
+After installation, you should find a configuration file in `~/printer_data/config/spyglass.conf`.\
 Please see [spyglass.conf](resources/spyglass.conf) for the default config file and [CLI arguments](#cli-arguments) for all available options.